OSH Answers Fact Sheets

 Proper use of diagonal cutting pliers:

 - For work involving cutting and skinning wires, cutting and removing pins, nails and other fasteners.

 - Common pliers, used in many applications and assembly work.

 - Use to grip, turn and bend wires.

 - Use for cutting wires, nails, rivets close to work.

 What are some safety tips to know when using pliers and wire cutters?

-- Wear safety glasses or goggles, or a faceshield where there is a hazard from flying particles, pieces of wire, etc.
+- Wear safety glasses or goggles, or a face shield (with safety glasses or goggles) whenever there is a potential hazard from flying particles, pieces of wire, etc.